What material is commonly used for the lenses of periscopes?

 (d) Thermal masking

-Which country is the only one in Latin America to operate submarines?
+Which country is the only one in Latin America that operates submarines?

 (a) Argentina